NemanjaMaslic/csy1018-assign1/README.md

 # csy1018-assign1
+There wasn't actually any wireframes which I created or any sketches of what I actually want the website to look like.
+I just went with the flow and tried to develop it as I went along.

 The first page which I completed was the CV page.
 I went through it to make sure there was indents on there so that the code could be read correctly I spoke to a fellow student called Beth about the assignment.
 In the drop in session I spoke to a guy called